boomyville/RMMV/SRPG_ExpRate/readme.md

 If the actor level is 3 and the enemy level is 4 and the enemy exp rate is 10 (set in the database), then exp gained will be 13.3333
 If you used Yanfly enemy level plugin, then replace enemy.enemy().meta.srpgLevel with enemy.level

+### Current issues

+If a skill is used and it targets multiple enemies, exp is calculated for all targets which means exp gain will end up being very high
+If an attack fails, exp is still gained